boomcamp/PHP7-mini-app/README.md

 # PHP7-mini-app (CRUD application)

-This is the practical week on which you are going to demonstrate all PHP7 lessons that you have learned, this template was pre-configured and have some examples that you can use to build this application.
+This is the practical week in which you are going to demonstrate PHP 7 lessons that you have learned, this template is pre-configured and have some examples that you can use to build this application from scratch.

 - [PDO queries](http://zetcode.com/php/pdo/)